ANCORA: Learning to Question via Manifold-Anchored Self-Play for Verifiable Reasoning: Methodology

 \subsection{Coupled Joint Optimization}

 Both Proposer and Solver are segments of a single unified policy $\pi_\theta$.
 For each iteration, $B$ prompts yield $N$ candidate specifications each; each valid specification receives $K$ solver rollouts.
-Problem tokens receive $R_{\text{prop}}$ via the mean-normalized GRPO variant in \S\ref{sec:grpo_mlrl}; solver tokens receive binary $R_{\text{solve}} \in \{0,1\}$ over $K$ solutions, for which the same normalization realizes the MLRL weighted-$\textsc{pass}@k$ estimator exactly.
+Problem tokens receive $R_{\text{prop}}$ via the mean-normalized GRPO variant in \S\ref{sec:grpo_mlrl}; Proposer advantages are normalized within each seed's $N$ Q-Gen candidates, with invalid candidates assigned zero Proposer reward and skipped only by the Solver rollout.
+Solver tokens receive binary $R_{\text{solve}} \in \{0,1\}$ over $K$ solutions, for which the same normalization realizes the MLRL weighted-$\textsc{pass}@k$ estimator exactly.
 The Band-1-of-$K$ Proposer reward is also binary and follows the same algebra, but targets the likelihood of an \emph{informative-frontier event} ($m_j{=}1$ of $K$) rather than literal Solver correctness---an MLRL-style update on a different binary signal.

 \textbf{Branch balancing.} Solver responses are much longer than Proposer specs, so raw token-level advantages let the Solver dominate.
-We equalize \emph{active} token mass per batch with $\mathrm{scale}_Q = (T_Q^{\mathrm{act}}+T_S^{\mathrm{act}})/(2T_Q^{\mathrm{act}})$ and symmetric $\mathrm{scale}_S$ (counting only non-zero-advantage rows), then apply a static Proposer scale $w_Q=q_{\mathrm{scale}}=0.375$, $w_S=1.0$.
+We equalize generated token mass per batch with $\mathrm{scale}_Q = (T_Q+T_S)/(2T_Q)$ and $\mathrm{scale}_S = (T_Q+T_S)/(2T_S)$, then apply a static Proposer scale $w_Q=q_{\mathrm{scale}}=0.375$, $w_S=1.0$.
 Adaptive $\ell_2$-balance and the reverse-imbalance failure mode are analyzed in Appendices~\ref{sec:reverse_imbalance} and~\ref{sec:branch_weight_ablation}; Algorithm~\ref{alg:gsv_loop} gives the full iteration.